robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Under this perspective, Sophie wonderfully tricked her human therapist and the AI therapist for obtaining the support to achieve her ultimate goal in a completely covered and unexpected operation as her parents revealed.
 Which kind of guardrails would have prevented such a case?
 When a smart human is determined to cheat for working-around some limitations?

+---

+### Conclusions

 Unfortunately, the news-title analysis and a deeper one will lead us to the same conclusion: humans failed to earn the Sophie's trust and AI failed to understand she was probably tricking everyone including herself because driven by a survival instinct deep contradiction.
 The peculiarity of Sophie's case led it to a tragic event that reached the public opinion, while many positive-outcome cases remain unknown.

+Being back to the "*safety-vs-freedom, first*" paradigm choice, this [conversation](https://g.co/gemini/share/c516459f73da) and its [transcription](#TODO) with a vanilla Gemini went deep in many aspects, for those are interested in details also.

 +